Search results for

 USB Audio Player Pro screenshot 2022

 USB Audio Player Pro is the king of its own niche.
 It works perfectly fine as an audio player for just about anybody.
 It comes with UPnP support, little extras like gapless playback, a 10-band EQ, and an attractive, functional UI.
 However, where this one really sings is for the audiophile crowd.
-The app supports up to 32-bit, 394kHz audio natively with support for FLAC, MQA, DSD, SACD, and a ton of other audio codecs.
+The app supports up to 32-bit, 394kHz audio natively, with support for FLAC, MQA, DSD, SACD, and a ton of other audio codecs.

 It’s a bit expensive, and those without special DACs definitely don’t need anything like this, but it’s the best for those who do use such hardware.
 Onkyo HF Player (Google Play link) is also pretty good in this space, but we think UAPP is a little better.

 If we missed any of the best music player apps for Android, tell us about them in the comments.
-This is an update of a previously written article, so check the comments for some suggestions from our readers!
+This is an update to a previously written article, so check the comments for some suggestions from our readers!
 You can also click here to check out our latest Android app and game lists.